Cardiff Dragons (netball): Home venue

 Dragons' current home venue is the Cardiff City House of Sport, located adjacent to the Cardiff City Stadium, having moved to the 1100-seat venue in 2022.
 Until 2022 Dragons played the majority of their home Netball Superleague games at Sport Wales National Centre in Sophia Gardens.
-They also train and play some home games at Cardiff Metropolitan University.
+They also trained and played some home games at Cardiff Metropolitan University.
 They have also occasionally played home games at Wrexham Glyndŵr University and at Cwmbran Stadium.

+Following the team's rebranding ahead of the 2026 season, the M&S Bank Arena in Liverpool is also jointly used as their home stadium, along with the Cardiff City House of Sport.